Elements

 print 'It took ' + i + ' iterations to sort the deck.';

-The Tokyo Dome has served as a central and iconic venue for the World Baseball Classic since its inception, hosting pool play in every single edition of the tournament (2006, 2009, 2013, 2017, 2023, and scheduled for 2026).
-Affectionately known as "The Big Egg" due to its distinctive air-supported roof, this indoor stadium with a capacity of around 45,600 for baseball is the home of Japan's Yomiuri Giants and is renowned for its passionate and energetic crowds.
+The Tokyo Dome has served as a central and iconic venue for the World Baseball Classic.
+Affectionately known as "The Big Egg" due to its distinctive air-supported roof, this indoor stadium with a capacity of around 45,600 for baseball is the home of the Yomiuri Giants and is renowned for its passionate and energetic crowds.
 Its consistent presence highlights electric performances, as it did during the 2023 championship run.

 🔗 2026 World Baseball Classic (Official Source)